GLOBAL MARKETS-Europe feels the heat as political temperatures rise

 to support prices.

-before it ran out of steam.
-It has risen almost five percent
+ounce before it ran out of steam.
+It has risen almost five

 Risk surrounding the closeness of Britain's upcoming